lisco42/RickyTV/README.md

 # Software ideas so far:
 - Base - Debian or Gentoo
-- Player - Mplayer with resume functionality
+- Player - omxplayer - utilizes raspberry pi's hardware decoding for playback
-- Interface - Something built with python or perl backending into either Framebuffer or X
+- Interface - Perl script that auto-starts with the system, reads from a video directory and runs from the framebuffer
-- Input - controls via button to usb-keyboard translation
+- Input - controls via button to usb-keyboard translation - still in progress
 - Videos - Pre-transcoded for PI via handbrake (will include instructions)